Noise-stability and central limit theorems for effective resistance of random electric networks: CLT for the effective resistance of the -dimensional torus

-\end{defi} Using the Nash-Williams inequality, it is easy to show that $\R_n=\Theta(1/n^{d-2})$.
+Using the Nash--Williams inequality, it is easy to show that $\R _n=\Theta(1/n^{d-2})$.
 Using the ideas of the preceding sections, one may show that $\R_n$ satisfies a central limit theorem.
-This is the main result of the present paper. \begin{theo} Suppose that $r(e)$, $e\in\E_{1/2}^n$ are i.i.d with positive variance and support in $[1,\Lambda]$ for some $\Lambda>1$.
-Then,
+This is the main result of the present paper.